stri-con/dc-single/index.md

 <br/><br/>

 Let’s say we have a bunch of text that we want to put side-by-side with this small table.
-Our subsetted `mtcars` dataset now has 7 rows and 6 columns.
+Our subsetted `mtcars` data set now has 7 rows and 6 columns.
 We can make our table smaller by setting `full_width = FALSE` in `kable_styling` and float the table by setting `position = "float_right"`

 Please study the [extensive options available in `kable` and `kableExtra`](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html) and create tables that implement some of the options.